KeesVanImmerzeel/idf/README.md

 [![Travis build status](https://travis-ci.com/KeesVanImmerzeel/idf.svg?branch=master)](https://travis-ci.com/KeesVanImmerzeel/idf)
 <!-- badges: end -->

-Extending the 'raster' package in order to be able to read and write idf rasters.
+Extending the 'terra' package in order to be able to read and write idf rasters.

 IDF is a simple binary format used by the iMOD groundwater modelling software.
 The format contains a header with grid and spatial extent information and